miklosj/02460_reward_machines/README.md

 </p>

  ## About
+ Reward assignment in Reinforcement learning is commonly treated as a black box under the assumption that the agent should learn to navigate the environment without prior knowledge of the rewards and learning from experience.
+However recently there has been some research regarding the benefits of exploiting the reward structure to speed up learning.
+We revisit some of the algorithms proposed for this goal and test their performance outside customized environments in a set of more complex environments commonly used for testing other RL algorithms.

  Reinforcement Learning for Reward Machines.
 Relevant papers:
  * *Reward Machines: Exploiting Reward Function Structure in Reinforcement Learning* [[pdf]](https://arxiv.org/pdf/2010.03950.pdf)
  * *Using Reward Machines for High-Level Task Specification and Decomposition in Reinforcement Learning* [[pdf]](http://proceedings.mlr.press/v80/icarte18a/icarte18a.pdf)